kaitlynabdo/pokedex-demo/docs/infra.md

 # Infrastructure configuration
-Althohgt our Single Node OpenShift is already installed, there are a couple of pre-requirements we need to meet before proceeding with the Red Hat OpenShift Data Science (RHODS) installation.
+Although our Single Node OpenShift is already installed, there are a couple of pre-requirements we need to meet before proceeding with the Red Hat OpenShift Data Science (RHODS) installation.

 ## LVM Storage installation
 First of all, we will need some kind of storage in our cluster.
 That's why we will need to install the Logical Volume Manager Storage (LVMS) operator.
 In the OCP Web Console, navigate to "**Operators**" section on the left-hand menu and click "**OperatorHub**".
 This will show us the marketplace integrated in OCP with the catalog and the different Operators available.
 In the search field, type `LVMS`.
 Once you see the "**LVM Storage**" operator, select it and press "**Install**".
 We will get to the configuration page.
 Keep the defaults there and click "**Install**" again.